Big-Ideas-Lab/food2vec/README.md

 # Semantic Nutrition
 This repo demonstrates how our basic semantic nutrition API works.
-We submitted this process as a clinical abtract to MLHC 2020 [poster, abstract].
+We submitted this process as a clinical abtract to MLHC 2020 ([poster](Poster_Semantic_Nutrition.pdf), [abstract](Abstract_Semantic_Nutrition.pdf)).

+This is a base version of what was presented at the MLHC, and operates on a limited dataset.
+The dataset we used for training and publication is not ours to share.
+If you're interested in building your own local dataset to use with this API, the USDA provides an excellent [starting point](https://fdc.nal.usda.gov).

-## Installation Instructions
+## Installation

 ```
-pip install semantic-nutrition
+pip install nutritiontools
 ```

 ## Usage